 Sail internationally and domestically as a navigation officer on a commercial vessel of any size with the marine transportation operations degree at Maine Maritime Academy.
-Work in a collaborative environment through class activities, labs, and field experience that’s focused on preparing you to take on leadership roles in marine transportation.
+With this marine transportation major, you’ll work in a collaborative environment through class activities, labs, and field experience that’s focused on preparing you to take on leadership roles in marine transportation.

 You’ll learn from faculty who are licensed professional mariners with extensive experience in marine transportation.
 They share your passion for work on the water, whether on the high seas or coastal waterways.
 Maine Maritime faculty are nationally and internationally recognized for presenting trailblazing research at maritime conferences and seminars all over the world.

 Maine Maritime Academy, ideally located on Castine Harbor, is situated on a 35-acre campus that overlooks Penobscot Bay in historic Castine, Maine.
-Our oceanside location gives you easy access to at-sea training and recreational activities on the water.
+Our oceanside location isn’t just a beautiful place to pursue your marine transportation major.
+It also offers you easy access to at-sea training and recreational activities on the water.
 Outdoor adventures also await you at nearby Acadia National Park, Baxter State Park, and the Appalachian Trail, along with New England’s best skiing at Sugarloaf and Sunday River ski resorts.

 Maine Maritime is accredited by the New England Commission of Higher Education (NECHE), a nonprofit, non-governmental membership organization.
 NECHE accreditation is the regionally recognized standard and is the mark of a strong academic program.

 Marine transportation involves the transportation of people or goods via waterways.